Nutanix-APJ/NHTD4/file_analytics/file_analytics.rst

 .. title:: Files

 ---------------------------
-Share managment and analytics
+Files Config Managment and Analytics
 ---------------------------

-*The estimated time to complete this lab is 45 minutes.*
+*The estimated time to complete this lab is 20 minutes.*

 Managing SMB Shares